oscardef/optiflow/README.md

 ### Display Logic

 Map displays last known positions:
-- Green dots: Items with status "present" at their last detected position
+- Items are shown at their last detected position
-- Red dots: Items with status "not present" showing their last position before disappearing
 - All items display their most recent (x, y) coordinates from `inventory_items` table
+- Missing items are identified by the missing detection algorithm, not by a status field

 ### Missing Item Detection